yihany02/Airbnb-Price-Prediction/README.md

 The models used include Dummy Regressor, Decision Tree Regressor, Ridge Regression, Lasso Regression, and XGBoost Regression.
 Hyperparameter tuning was performed using RandomSearchCV, with the R^2 score as the performance metric.
-For detailed explanations of each step and the rationale behind model choices, refer to the project report.